tzs34/WeatherForecaster/README.md

 ## A basic React application which acts as a calculator to find out how much a pet would cost to own.
 It is aimed at younger children age ##range 6 - 8 years.
 ### I chose a suitable font, with simple, generous letter shapes and clear typeface for easier reading.
 The styling is also aimed to appeal to the target age range.
-### The application uses React v16, styled components and the React context API.
+#### The application uses React v16, styled components and the React context API.
+I use json-server to allow me to fake API calls for some of the data.

 ##To run the application.